 Online Calculators since 2009

 The Employer National Insurance Contributions (NICs) Calculator allows you to calculate your Employer NICs commitments so that you can adjust you finance planning for payroll planning.
 Contractors who setup limited companies often overlook the employer element of National insurance, this oversite can be costly with the employer National Insurance rate at in 2019.
+If you are an employer looking to calculate the employer NI on several employees, you will find this calculator useful.

 As an employer, you are responsible for paying National Insurance Contributions for your employees.
 So, what is National Insurance and what are your exact obligations?
 This article advises what you need to know, in simple terms.
+You can see a list of the latest Personal Income Tax Rates, Thresholds, Personal Allowances and National Insurance rates and thresholds for 2019 here

 National Insurance is used to pay for state pensions and some other benefits (Jobseekers Allowance, Employment and Support Allowance, Maternity Allowance, Bereavement Benefits).
 National Insurance Contributions are paid by the employed and self-employed and are commonly referred to as NIs or NICs.